kevinzhuang01/srp_2025/_profiles/kwesiohene-obeng.md

 topical_areas: Applied Mathematics; Artificial Intelligence and Intelligent Systems;
   Condensed Matter Physics; Health Sciences; Informatics, Analytics and Information Science; Statistics and Probability
+motivation: I once had the privilege of participating in the Sustainable Research Pathways (SRP) program, which led me to an internship at Sandia National Laboratories.
+  That experience was transformative.
+At Sandia, I worked alongside a diverse group of scientists and engineers who not only mentored me in advanced methods but also broadened my perspective on how inclusive, collaborative research communities can thrive.
+The projects I was exposed to during that time directly inspired my current dissertation topic, which builds on functional data analysis and uncertainty quantification in physics-based modeling.
+What excites me about this program is the opportunity to extend that foundation.
+I know firsthand how powerful SRP can be in creating sustainable connections, between students, faculty, and professionals and it continues to shape careers long after the summer ends.
+This time, I hope to both contribute more meaningfully to NSF NAIRR projects and to deepen my role within the community, learning from and working with others who bring diverse backgrounds and perspectives.
+  For me, participating again means more than just technical growth.
+It is a chance to give back, to strengthen the inclusive network that helped me, and to continue building science that is innovative, collaborative, and impactful.
 image: "/assets/images/pictures/kwesi_ohene_obeng.jpg"
 ---